 Dividends during the Track Record Period represented dividends declared by Sanbase Interior now comprising the Group to the then owners of Sanbase Interior for the Track Record Period.
 The rates for dividend and the number of shares ranking for dividends are not presented as such information is not considered meaningful for the purpose of this report.

-11 Earnings per share
+11 Basic and diluted earnings per share